nf-core/proteomicslfq/docs/usage.md

 ### Percolator specific

+In the following you can find help for the Percolator specific options that are only used if [`--posterior_probabilities`](#--posterior_probabilities) was set to "percolator".
+Note that there are currently some restrictions to the original options of Percolator:

+* no Percolator protein FDR possible (currently OpenMS' FDR is used on protein level)
+* no support for separate target and decoy databases (i.e. no min-max q-value calculation or target-decoy competition strategy)
+* no support for combined or experiment-wide peptide re-scoring.
+Currently search results per input file are submitted to Percolator independently.

+With time, some of the limitations might be removed.
+Pull requests are always welcome.

 ### `--train_FDR`

 False discovery rate threshold to define positive examples in training.
 Set to testFDR if 0